bclark86/WeddingRiskModel/README.md

   - Add info tab for the simulation process
   - Turn functions into package
   - Allow for different distributions to be sampled
+  - Adapt the model to optimize the guest count to minimize risk and maximize invitation count.

 ## Contact Information